 Within these four projects the supply, discharge and use of water on a scale beyond that of the individual horticulturalist are studied.
 In this way, a sharper focus can be placed on closing the watercycle, increasing the sector’s self-sufficiency, assuring efficient water use, matching (regional) water surpluses and shortages in time and place, and reusing water.

-The ‘Operate’ project involves the development of systems to make collective irrigation water provision efficiently and remotely controllable.
+The Operate project involves the development of systems for the efficient and remote control of collective irrigation water supply.